bitovi/documentcss/README.md

     > grunt

-This will build the site, open it up in your browser, and reload the browser when any changes are made.
+This will build the site (including static pages), open it up in your browser, and reload the browser when any changes are made.

+## Grunt Tasks

+### Work on Site, Force Build and Live Update

+This will build the site, start a server, open the page, and watch.
+"Watch" means it will automatically regenerate (including static files) whenever changes occur.
+Pages have live-reloading built in.

+    > grunt

+This is an alias for the default task:

+    > grunt generate:forceBuild

+### Work on Site, do not force build

+Almost the same as previous task, but slightly faster because it does not build static files when changes occur:

+    > grunt generate

+### Only build the pages

+    > grunt build

+With force building static pages:

+    > grunt build:forceBuild

 ## Where Stuff Is